-- Student may continue her educational program without modification. - Student may elect to take a "Leave of Absence (LOA) Due To Pregnancy".
+- Student may continue her educational program without modification. - Student has the option to provide a written withdrawal of declaration. - Student may elect to take a "Leave of Absence (LOA) Due To Pregnancy".
+The election of a Leave of Absence also applies to any student that is not the birth parent and chooses to take a leave of absence because of the birth of his or her child.
 A request for an LOA must be written and delivered to the program director.
-In this case, the student returns to the program one year from the quarter of departure.
+In this case, the student returns to the program one year from the quarter of departure, unless a longer period or extension is medically necessary.
 All re-admission policies apply to the student who takes a LOA Due To Pregnancy. - Student may elect to consult with the program director, Radiation Safety Officer, or the program medical director to consider her special circumstances and to design an individual instructional program for completing her remaining clinical and didactic requirements.
 In such a scenario the student may take an LOA not to exceed 3 months.
 A request for an LOA must be written and delivered to the program director.